JCU Respect: Commitment, Training, Events and Reviews

 We are committed to strengthening gender equality and playing our part to create the safe and respectful environment that our community deserves, and look to a future when the scourge of sexual violence is comprehensively defeated.

-All students complete the module when they commence studying at JCU, and all new staff complete the module as part of induction.
 The module includes discussion of sexual harassment and sexual assault.
 If you feel unable to complete the module for personal reasons you can contact a Sexual Misconduct Officer to arrange a confidential exemption.

 Professor Deb Miles is the academic lead for JCU Respect prevention and response work.
 Respectful Relationships workshops at JCU are facilitated by Professor Deb Miles, Dr Peter Jones, Dr Chris Pam, and Nicole Stott-Whiting.
 JCU Respect Academic Facilitators work closely with JCU Respect Student Facilitators in the design and delivery of workshops to students.
 In additional to facilitating workshops, JCU Respect Facilitators (both academic and student) are available to assist any staff or student groups with ideas and resources relating to prevention work.
 Email email@example.com for information.